harbdog/raycaster-go/README.md

 ## Raycaster-go camera

-After implementing all required interface functions, the last step is to initialize a `raycaster.Camera` instance and make the function calls needed to update and draw during your game loop.
+After implementing all required interface functions, the last step is to initialize an instance of `raycaster.Camera` and make the function calls needed to update and draw during your game loop.

 `func NewCamera(width int, height int, texSize int, mapObj Map, tex TextureHandler) *Camera`